HugoMatilla/hugomatilla.github.io/_posts/2016-02-12-Share-Library.md

 4. Add your library to the README.md file.
 5. Add a message following the [contribution guidelines](https://github.com/JStumpp/awesome-android/blob/master/contributing.md) and commit your changes.
 6. And now create a pull request.
 In SourceTree, just right click in the master branch and click "Create a Pull request".
 It will open a github page showing you the pull request.
 Select the master branch as destiny and your branch as source.
 (It will be automatically set.)
-7. Click ok and wait for the approval. :)
+7. Click OK and wait for the approval. :)

 ## Conclusion
-At the begining I thought it would be more difficult to set up everything, but as you see there are not so many steps, and they are quite simple.
+At the beginning I thought it would be more difficult to set up everything, but as you see there are not so many steps, and they are quite simple.
 Choose well the project name and package name, run the gradle tasks, test the `aar` file before uploading to JCenter and make it more visible adding it to Awesome lists.